Neetz78/AnomalyDetection/admin/minutes_agendas/may27checkin.md

 Is savgol more sensitive to readings at the end?
 Yes, they seem to be more sensitive than moving average

-Look into convolution which is used for noise reduction which translates to extracting important features and then apply filter
+Aditya - Look into convolution which is used for noise reduction which translates to extracting important features and then apply filter

 Where are we going next ?
 - Convolution and clustering algorithms